US charitable giving hit record in 2021 but inflation looms - NewsBreak

 “In 2021, many donors returned to their favored causes, with many of the sectors that struggled in 2020 making a recovery in 2021,” MacDonald said in a statement.

-“Everyday households are not participating in charitable giving to the extent that they did a decade or two ago," MacDonald said in an interview.
-"And that’s concerning.
-That’s troubling.”

-She noted some large donors have transitioned to giving through donor-advised funds, a type of charitable investment account, or family foundations and those donations would be counted in other categories.

 Giving to arts and culture groups, which suffered during the pandemic, climbed 27.5% in 2021 to more than $23.5 billion.
-Conversely, giving to education declined 2.8% to $71 billion.
-It had spiked in 2020 in part because of donations related to vaccines which went to university affiliated hospitals and research.
+Conversely, giving to education organizations, which saw increased donations during the pandemic to create virtual learning programs and new safety precautions for the return to schools, declined 2.8% to $71 billion in 2021.

 “The environment for giving is evolving in multiple ways,” said Amir Pasic,dean of Indiana University’s Lilly Family School of Philanthropy, which researched and wrote the report published by the Giving USA Foundation.
 “Robust economic growth translated to strong performance by institutional forms of philanthropy such as foundations and corporations."